O PEDROUZO – SANTIAGO

 Monica, Carl, me and Berto joined by other pilgrims – all celebrating our arrival in Santiago

-We’ve spent another day in Santiago, before we’ve said goodbye to everyone.
+We’ve spent another day in Santiago, before we’ve said our goodbyes to everyone.

-We’ve planned to fly to Madrid and spent another day or two there before we fly back to South Africa.
-We actually did not feel like doing any more “tourist stuff”, as our goal was to complete the Camino and now we were ready to go back home.
+We’ve planned to fly to Madrid and spent another day or two there before flying back to South Africa.
+We actually did not feel like doing any more “tourist stuff” … our goal was to complete the Camino and now we were ready to go back home.